wp-plugins/sticky-menu-or-anything-on-scroll/readme.txt

 == Upgrade Notice ==

+= 1.1.4 =
+* Ready for WordPress 4.1 (and TwentyFifteen).
+* Fixes issue when element has padding in percentages.

 = 1.1.3 =
 * Fixes width calculation bug introduced in previous version (sorry about that), box sizing now supported.

 = 1.1.2 =
-Fixes element width calculation bug.
+* Fixes element width calculation bug.

 = 1.1.1 =
-Fixes viewport calculation bug.
+* Fixes viewport calculation bug.

 = 1.1 =
-Added functionality: you can now set a minimum and/or maximum screen size where the element should be sticky (handy for responsive designs, should you not want your element to be sticky below or above certain screen sizes).
+* Added functionality: you can now set a minimum and/or maximum screen size where the element should be sticky (handy for responsive designs, should you not want your element to be sticky below or above certain screen sizes).

 = 1.0 =
-Initial release of the plugin.
+* Initial release of the plugin.